AlaYousef/portfolio-project2/TESTING.md

 * ### Unresolved
-    * the background color does not change as expected for screens with max width 550px:
+    * The background color for each option does not change as expected when it is clicked and that happens for screens with max width 550px.